-3.4.6.1 Learning Outcomes
+3.4.3.1 Learning Outcomes

-The Certificate in One Health is designed to provide working knowledge of One Health concepts that can be used to enhance careers in a broad range of environments.
+The Graduate Certificate in One Health is designed to provide working knowledge of One Health concepts that can be used to enhance careers in a broad range of environments.
 Participants will employ intellectual skills in scientific assessment as well as practical skills in communication, organization and scientific writing.
-Upon successful completion of the certificate, participants will have gained knowledge in the disciplines relevant to the broad field of One Health including and be able to employ a systems approach to addressing issues within human, animal and environmental health.
+Upon successful completion of the certificate, participants will have gained knowledge in the disciplines relevant to the broad field of One Health and be able to employ a systems approach to addressing issues within human, animal and environmental health.

-Upon completing the Certificate in One Health, students should be confident leaders and advocates of One Health in their current and future positions.
+Upon completing the Graduate Certificate in One Health, students should be confident leaders and advocates of One Health in their current and future positions.
 Core focus areas and the respective competencies within the program include:

-- 1. Use of a systems approach to complex health issues with the ability to - a.
+- 1. Use of a systems approach to address complex health issues with the ability to - a.
 Recognize when a One Health concern or issue exists - b.
 Identify, compile and apply relevant and appropriate sources of information, including community assets and resources - c.
 Analyze information to determine uses, gaps and limitations within an ethical, political, scientific, socio-cultural and economic context - d.
 Be able to evaluate the impact of interventions and research from a systems perspective - 2.
 Understanding the role of advocacy, leadership and communication within One Health with the ability to - a.
-Recognize the vision and mission of an organization (public or private) - b.
-Contribute to developing key values and a shared vision in planning and implementing One Health programs and policies in a community - c.
+Recognize the vision and mission of an organization (public or private) - Contribute to developing key values and a shared vision in planning and implementing One Health programs and policies in a community - c.
 Utilize One Health ethics to manage self, others, information and resources - d.
 Demonstrate an ability to build community capacity by sharing knowledge, tools, expertise and experience - e.
 Use different platforms for communicating and educating on One Health issues - f.
-Ability to develop communications (e.g., presentations, posters, media pieces) targeting different audiences - 3.
-Understanding the transdisciplinary One Health sciences with the ability to - Describe disease transmission routes and characterize the etiology of infectious disease agents particularly those of zoonotic importance; - b.
-Characterize the interaction of conservation medicine/ecosystem health with human and domestic animal health; - Explain the role of food safety and delivery of veterinary services (disaster management and animal health program delivery) within a One Health context; - d.
+Ability to develop communications (e.g., presentations, posters, media pieces) targeting different audiences

+- 3. Understanding the transdisciplinary One Health sciences with the ability to - a.
+Describe disease transmission routes and characterize the etiology of infectious disease agents particularly those of zoonotic importance; - b.
+Characterize the interaction of conservation medicine/ecosystem health with human and domestic animal health; - c.
+Explain the role of food safety and delivery of veterinary services (disaster management and animal health program delivery) within a One Health context; - d.
 Describe interventions that can prevent disease spread and improve animal, human and environmental health; - e.
 Identify cultural and socioeconomic factors that can increase or decrease the spread of diseases and impact of interventions; - f.
-Explain primary principles in epidemiology to characterize health issues that overlap between animals, humans and the environment and intervening in animal, human and environmental health issues
+Explain primary principles in epidemiology to characterize health issues that overlap between animals, humans and the environment and intervening in animal, human and environmental health issues - g.
+Describe the use of biosurveillance, diagnostics, and therapeutics in assessing and intervening in animal, human and environmental health issues

-3.4.6.2 Delivery
+3.4.3.2 Delivery

-The Certificate in One Health requires 15 credits, obtained through coursework.
+The Graduate Certificate in One Health requires 13 credits, obtained through coursework.
 The program of study is characterized by a well-designed set of core courses and a flexible choice of elective courses to meet the demands of the field and the goals of the students.
-The taught component will be instructed by distance learning via eCollege®, RUSVM's Virtual Learning Environment.
+The taught component will be instructed by distance learning via CanvasTM, RUSVM's Virtual Learning Environment.
 Candidates will be taught by RUSVM faculty and specialist modules may be delivered by RUSVM's partner institutions.

-3.4.6.3 Assessment
+3.4.3.3 Assessment